czbiohub-sf/scell_lung_adenocarcinoma/README.md

 **_NI13_get_ercc_substitution_rate.py_**: python script for calculating per-base substitution rates in ERCC standards, for a large group of scRNA-seq bam files.

+**_NI14_qpcr_analysis.Rmd_**: R code to plot qPCR analysis for cancer cells.

+**_NI15_multiplex_IF_analysis.Rmd_**: R code to plot Immune IF analysis.

+**_NI16_cancercell_EGFR_ALK.Rmd_**: Imports .RData object generated from NI04.
+In this script we investigate the expression of five gene expression signatures found within the subsets of EGFR and ALK samples.

+**_NI17_cancercell_PDsigs.Rmd_**: Imports .RData object generated from NI04.
+In this script we investigate the expression of five gene expression signatures, and the comprising genes, found within the samples of PD treatment timepoint samples.

 ## Cerebra